We often think that saving money means giving certain things up. But that’s only half the story.

 But, on top of that, there’s a major payoff.
 For every meal you eat at home instead of at a restaurant; for every bus ride you take instead of making payments on a car; for every book you borrow instead of buying—you will be rewarded.

-For travelers, every single dollar, euro, or yen you save means more time on the road exploring the wonderful world we live in.
+For travelers, every single dollar, euro, and yen you save means more time on the road.

 These tips will get you out on the road more quickly and sustainably for longer periods of time.